smartscripts-nl/dynamic-xray/README.md

 DX uses mostly buttons with only icons, so without explanatory labels.
 However, if a button contains a point at the right side of the icon, or a downwards pointing arrow at the left side, this means that you can trigger a popup with help information about the function of that button by longpressing it.
 * An arrow means that a button has more than one action available upon longpress.
 * A point signifies a one action button.
-* These actions will be presented as buttons at the bottom of the help dialog.
+* These actions can then be executed by tapping on the buttons at the bottom of the help dialog.
+* If you don't longpress the main button, which had the help information, but simply tap it, its main function will be immediately triggered.

 ## About the code